department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/downloadable-reports/downloadable-reports.md

 What do people want to use their downloadable reports for?
 - To view current and/or past health information
-- To share health informaton with HCPs to ensure HCP understands their health history
+- To share health informaton with non-VA health care providers to ensure they understand their health history
 - To keep their own hard copy of their health information
 - To save their own digital copy of their health information

+**Edge Cases**
-- To take a digital copy of their health information to a HCP on a thumb drive or other portable storage device
+- To take a digital copy of their health information to a health care provider on a thumb drive or other portable storage device

 ## Requirements